All Episodes

 It's a tray.

-Upper left hand little section is dry shredded lettuce.
+Upper left-hand little section is dry, shredded lettuce.

-And a and a little like a cup of fat-free or skim-free milk.
+And then there looks like a single carrot in another section and a little, like a cup of fat-free or skim-free milk.

-And there's no there's no entree.
+And there's no entree.

-I mean, it it it it's students are uh are are outrageous.
+I mean, it's students are outraged.

 It's Michelle Obama who's doing it.